Published May 25, 2026 · Updated June 11, 2026

 Carb-aware ordering: Chinese cuisine leans on rice and noodles, but the same dishes can be balanced with brown rice, whole-grain noodles, or smaller starch portions.
 Choosing slower-digesting carbs and keeping starch portions modest helps maintain steady energy and is associated with better blood-sugar outcomes.

-Vegetable-forward plates: Nonstarchy vegetables — bok choy, broccoli, bitter melon, snow peas, shiitake mushrooms — are core to Chinese home cooking.
-They add fibre, volume, and micronutrients with minimal impact on glucose, which makes the half-plate-vegetables rule easy to follow.
+Vegetable-forward plates: Nonstarchy vegetables such as bok choy, broccoli, bitter melon, snow peas, and shiitake mushrooms are core to Chinese home cooking.
+They add fiber, volume, and micronutrients with minimal impact on glucose, which makes the half-plate-vegetables rule easy to follow.

 Typical Takeout vs. Smart Chinese Ordering